CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/morph-many.md

 ---
 title: 'morphMany()'
-description: 'Makes a `morph many` relation of the property'
+description: 'Makes a "morph many" relation of the property'
 ---

 ## Usage